fyzanshaik/chaya/README.md

-# Farmer Management System - Backend Documentation
+# Backend Documentation for Chaya App

-This document provides a detailed overview of the backend implementation for the **Farmer Management System** built with Next.js, Prisma, and Supabase.
-It includes API endpoint descriptions, environment variables, file structure, a flowchart, and step-by-step initialization commands.

 ---